We're excited to announce the launch of John Conroy's book, Edward Kelvin Fisk: Pioneer development economist of The Australian National University.

 Dr John Conroy

-John Conroy has been an economist and development practitioner, with extended periods working in Papua New Guinea and Indonesia.
-He has held university posts in Australia, PNG, Indonesia and the United States, most recently as a Visiting Research Fellow at the Crawford School of Public Policy, ANU (2010-18).
+John Conroy has been an economist and development practitioner, with extended periods working in PNG and Indonesia.
+He has held university posts in Australia, PNG, Indonesia and the US, recently as a Crawford School of Public Policy Visiting Research Fellow (2010-18) and a Visitor at the Development Policy Centre.